turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 This should take you back to the index page, which probably won't look any different than it did.
 To see if it worked, take a look inside of your `db/ideabox` file.

-One of your ideas should now have an extra line:
+One of your ideas should now have an extra line and will look something like this:

 ```yaml
 ---